 One morning after finishing a meditation session I happened to turn on the TV while eating a bowl of fruit salad.

 The cameraman was zoomed in on a string of brown beads wrapped around someone’s wrist.
-(I later learned it was a meditation mala–one of the most important items a meditator can own)
+I later learned it was a meditation mala (read: How to DIY or buy malas)